fassetar/flavorstrap/README.md

 Default: false

 This will print out all the steps for each modified css, for example the purged version and etc.

+#### includePaths
+Type: 'Array'

+This will include paths for the sass compiler.

 #Multiple Flavor in a single project!
 You can use this project to group all your style development, having just a single grunt project with seperate flavor folders.